mininet/mininet.github.com/source/vm-setup-notes/index.markdown

 Add the VM and start it up, in the virtualization program of your choice:

-**VirtualBox**: Create a new VM using the `.vmdk` as the hard disk image, then start it up.

-**VMware**: Just double-click the `.vmx` file.
+**VirtualBox**: Import the OVF file, select "settings," and add an additional *host-only network adapter* so that you can log in to the VM image.
+Start the VM.

+**VMware**: Import the OVF file, then start the VM.

 VMware may ask you to install VMware tools on the VM - if it asks, decline.
 Everything graphical in the tutorial is done via X forwarding through SSH (in fact, the VM doesn't have a desktop manager installed), so the VMware tools are unnecessary unless you wish to install an X11/Gnome/etc. environment in your VM.

 **Qemu/KVM**:

+Something like the following should work:

-    qemu-system-i386 -m 512 MininetVM.vmdk -net nic,model=virtio -net user,net=192.168.101.0/24,hostfwd=tcp::8022-:22
+    qemu-system-i386 -m 1024 mininet-vm-disk1.vmdk -net nic,model=virtio -net user,net=192.168.101.0/24,hostfwd=tcp::8022-:22

 This will set up `ssh` forwarding from the VM to host port 8022.

 **Parallels**: Use Parallels Transporter to convert the `.vmdk` file to an `.hdd` image that Parallels can use, and then create a new VM using that `.hdd` image as its virtual drive.
+Start the VM.

-### Login to VM
+### Log in to VM

-Log in to the VM, using the following params:
+Log in to the VM, using the following name and password:
-* Username: **openflow**
+    mininet-vm login: mininet
-* Password: **openflow**
+    Password: mininet
-The root account is not enabled for login; you can use sudo to run a command as superuser.
+(some older VM images may use `openflow`/`openflow` instead) The root account is not enabled for login; you can use `sudo` to run a command with root privileges.

 ### SSH into VM

 First, find the VM's IP address, which for VMware is probably in the range 192.168.x.y.
 In the VM console:

     /sbin/ifconfig eth0

+Note: VirtualBox users who have set up a host-only network on `eth1` should use `ifconfig eth1` instead

 You may want to add the address to your host PC's /etc/hosts file to be able to SSH in by name, if it's Unix-like.
 For example, add a line like this for OS X:

-    192.168.x.y openflow
+    192.168.x.y mininet-vm

 where 192.168.x.y is replaced by the VM's IP address.

 SSH in to the host.
-Use -Y to enable trusted X forwarding, for use with Wireshark later - we assume the VM is running locally, and that the additional precautions of -X w/SSH are unnecessary.
+We assume the VM is running locally, and that the additional precautions of `ssh -X` are unnecessary. `ssh -Y` also has no authentication timeout by default.

-    ssh -Y openflow@openflow
+    ssh -Y mininet@mininet-vm

 If you're running the VM under QEMU/KVM with -net user and the `hostfwd` option as recommended above, the VM IP address is irrelevant.
 Instead you tell SSH to connect to port 8022 on the host:

-    ssh -Y -p 8022 openflow@localhost
+    ssh -Y -p 8022 mininet@localhost

-### Install preferred editor

-Install your preferred editor.
-For example, to install vim:

-    sudo apt-get -y install vim

 Optional VM Customization